antonyx/pcengines-apu-debian-cd/README.md

 LAN1 on the APU board) is connected to a network with DHCP service and Internet access.

-The installation ISO image is about 200MB in size.
+The installation ISO image is about 350MB in size.

-## download the binary release or build the installation ISO image file
+1. Download the binary release or build the installation ISO image file

-## insert the USB stick into the build machine
+2. Insert the USB stick into the build machine

-## check where your USB stick is
+3. Check where your USB stick is using:

 fdisk -l

-## copy the installer CD image and check the correct target device
+4. Copy the installer CD image and check the correct target device

 dd if=images/debian-10-amd64-CD-1.iso of=/dev/sdc bs=16M

-## Insert the USB stick into APU board and connect a serial terminal at
+5. Insert the USB stick into APU board and connect a serial terminal at 115200 baud rate.
-## 115200 baud rate.
-The terminal emulator should be vt220 or xterm
-## (vt100 does not have F10 and F12).
+The terminal emulator should be vt220 or xterm (vt100 does not have F10 and F12).

-## APU model 1 uses F12, and APU model 2 uses F10 in the boot prompt.
+APU model 1 uses F12, and APU model 2 uses F10 in the boot prompt.
-## When the prompt appears, press F12 or F10, correspondingly,
-## and select your USB stick as boot source.
+When the prompt appears, press F12 or F10, correspondingly, and select your USB stick as boot source.

-## The installation starts automatically, and it will ask for a hostname
-## within a couple of minutes.
-Then it will continue, and halt when the
+The installation starts automatically and halt when the installation finishes.

-## installation finishes.
+Note: It's mandatory for fully automated installation to have a working internet connection with DHCP enabled on one of the available ethernet ports.

 Author